Leonard scores 35, Raptors beat Bucks 105-99 for 3-2 lead

 Siakam then drove for a dunk, making it 102-97, and the Raptors hung on from there.

-Milwaukee was leading 81-79 with about 8 1/2 minutes left when Leonard nailed back-to-back 3-pointers.
+Milwaukee was leading 81-79 with about 8 1/2 minutes left when Leonard nailed back-to-back 3-pointers .
 He hit two free throws before Siakam threw down a put-back dunk to make it 89-81.

 The Bucks tied it at 93-all with 2:44 left on a 3-pointer by Lopez.
 VanVleet answered with one of his own before Antetokounmpo threw down an alley-oop dunk to cut it to 96-95 with just over two minutes remaining.